AsharibAli/100-days-of-code/README.md

-# 🚀 100 Days of TypeScript Challenge 🚀
+# 🚀 100 Days of Coding Challenge 🚀

-Welcome to the **100 Days of TypeScript Challenge**!
+Welcome to the **100 Days of Coding Challenge**!
-This is your starting point to transition from a complete beginner to a confident TypeScript developer. <br>
+This is your starting point to transition from a complete beginner to a confident developer. <be>

-🌟 TypeScript has become a cornerstone in modern web development, and mastering it will open doors to numerous opportunities.

 ## 🎯 Challenge Objective

-The goal is simple: dedicate a portion of your day to learning and coding in TypeScript for the next 100 days.
-By the end of this journey, you will have a solid understanding of TypeScript and its applications, making you a proficient JavaScript/TypeScript developer. 🌈
+The goal is simple: dedicate a portion of your day to learning and coding for the next 100 days.
+By the end of this journey, you will have a solid understanding of programming languages like javascript, and typescript, making you a proficient developer. 🌈

 ## 📚 What You Will Learn